How about building a fulfilling partnership with you and your canine companion?

 Cyndi, I love him so much and he’s really a good dog, but…”

 When people find out I train dogs, often the conversation begins with this sentence.
-And it’s so true -- your dog is a really good dog!
+And it’s so true — your dog is a really good dog!
 He’s a dog who just doesn’t totally understand what you want or expect.
 That doesn’t make him a “bad” dog any more than it makes you a “bad” human.
-Training can actually save you money by eliminating destructive behavior, lower your stress level, and —as one client recently told me — can save your dog off Craig’s List!
+Training can actually save you money by eliminating destructive behavior, lower your stress level, and —as one client recently told me — can save your dog from Craig’s List!

 Perhaps you’ve tried an obedience class at one of the big box stores.
 Fido may have done well and graduated at the top of his class, but somehow the newly acquired behavior didn’t quite transfer to your home.
-You may have thought of joining a training club, but feel somewhat intimidated by all those really serious dog people.
+You may have thought of joining a training club, but feel somewhat intimidated by all those really serious “dog” people.
 You just want Fido to stop jumping on Aunt Susie and peeing on the carpet when you aren’t looking.
 You can spend big bucks to send your dog off somewhere to be trained, but only half of the team gets instruction that way.
-A special bond is built when the dog’s human is involved in his training process.
+And Aunt Susie won’t be there and neither will your carpet and you are having the issues at your house, not a strange training facility.
+Not only does a dog not generalize behaviors very well (what he learns in one location doesn’t specifically transfer to another one), but there is a special bond and trust factor built when the dog’s human is involved in his training process.

 I train pet dogs who live with people who dearly love them and want them to be a part of the family.
 My goal is for dogs and their humans to live happily together and have a mutually satisfying bond.
 Unwanted behavior is the single most common reason dogs are given up.
 Your dog deserves a forever home and you deserve a dog that will bring you pleasure and companionship.